A Brownian particle in a microscopic periodic potential: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Professor H\"opfner for sending a copy of Touati's unpublished paper and giving helpful comments.
-This work is supported by the European Research Council grant No. 227772.
+We are grateful to Professor H\"opfner for sending a copy of Touati's unpublished paper and giving helpful comments.
+We also thank an anonymous referee for offering many useful suggestions towards improving the presentation of this article.
+This work is supported by the European Research Council grant No. 227772 and NSF grant DMS-08446325.

 \begin{appendix}